2-Day Traverse City Itinerary: A Relaxed Weekend Guide (From a Local Who Lives Here!)

 A view of the bay on the grounds of the Delamar Hotel

 Where you stay in Traverse City can shape your entire weekend.
 Whether you want to walk everywhere, wake up to bay views, or enjoy a quieter retreat just outside town, there’s a great option for every travel style.
+There’s plenty of great places to stay, from casual and affordable to lakeside luxury.

 Park Place Hotel and Conference Center